rtek1000/Curve-Tracer-ATmega328/README.md

 --------------

-This software is based on the operation of "InvCurve" marketed by "www.InverFlex.com.br".
+This software is based on the operation of "InvCurv" marketed by "www.InverFlex.com.br".

 Attention: This repository has no connection with this company, in any way, no complaints about the functioning of the device should be registered in this repository.